How Does an Advertising Agency Work?

 Before you get into the advertising business, you need to know the basic mechanics of how an advertising agency works.
-Agencies vary greatly in size and shape, but most follow and tried and tested structure that works well, whether they employ a dozen people, or several hundred.
+Agencies vary greatly in size and shape, but most follow a tried-and-tested structure that works well, whether they employ a dozen people, or several hundred.

 In the smaller agencies, some people will perform more than one role; one person may actually be the entire department.
 In larger agencies, some of these departments are broken out again for efficacy.
 But the fundamentals are the same because this model was born out of necessity, and it works.